BLCM/BLCMods/Borderlands 2 mods/Ugyuu/Better Hints/README.txt

 Make a backup of your existing Subtitles.INT file before doing this.
 (It's in Borderlands 2/WillowGame/Localization/INT) Put it somewhere safe.

+Download the new Subtitles.INT and save it as; All Files.
+If you don't select All Files, it will save as a TXT, and you don't want that.

 Copy the Subtitles.INT file included in this to Borderlands 2/WillowGame/Localization/INT and paste it there.If it notifies you that there already is a file with this name, choose to replace it instead.

 Reload your game and witness the better loading screen hints!